Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Introduction

-We are not the first to consider nonlinearity in the selection process as a means to identify the linear index parameters in the latent outcome equation.
-For instance, \cite{ahn1993semiparametric} and \cite{newey1993efficiency} speculated that nonlinearity can yield nonzero semiparametric efficiency bounds, as the nonlinear terms in the selection equation may act as excluded variables.
-In this paper, we formally establish the conditions which suffice to identify the model parameters.
-More recently, \cite{escanciano2016identification} introduced a more general model, assuming $E[Y|X] = F_0(X\beta_0, p_0(X))$, and demonstrated that $\beta_0$ can be point identified up to scale if $X$ contains at least two continuous variables and $p_0(X)$ is nonlinear in $X$.
-However, they normalize one of the continuous variables' coefficients to $1$, implying that full identification is not achieved.
-Unlike our proposed estimator, their approach requires nonparametric estimation of both $p_0(X)$ and $E[Y|X]$ even with linearity in the outcome equation, adding to its complexity.
+Nonlinearity in the selection process has been considered as a means to identify the parameters in the latent outcome equation. \cite{ahn1993semiparametric} observed that the nonlinear terms in the selection equation may act as excluded variables, and \cite{newey1993efficiency} derived semiparametric efficiency bounds for sample-selection models of this form, implying that nonlinearity of the selection probability can yield a nonzero bound without an excluded variable.
+However, this insight has been overlooked in the empirical literature.
+More recently, EJL introduced a more general model, assuming $E[Y\mid X]=F_0(X\beta_0,p_0(X))$, and demonstrated that $\beta_0$ can be identified up to scale if $X$ contains at least two continuous variables and $p_0(X)$ is nonlinear in $X$.
+We apply their approach to a simpler set-up, thereby obtaining weaker conditions for identifying the model parameters.
+Our approach operates on a single continuous covariate without scale normalization.
+It does not require joint optimization of the parametric and nonparametric components (e.g., \cite{ichimura1993semiparametric}) as in EJL.

-\cite{pan2022semiparametric} propose an integrated nonlinear least squares estimator \citep{chen2010integrated, chen2010non, chen2011semiparametric, chen2012semiparametric} for \cite{escanciano2016identification}'s model, eliminating the need for scale normalization.
-However, they do not provide an identification argument, as they assume $\beta_0$ is already identified.
+\cite{pan2022semiparametric} propose an integrated nonlinear least squares estimator \citep{chen2010integrated, chen2010non, chen2011semiparametric, chen2012semiparametric} for EJL's model, eliminating the need for scale normalization.
+However, they do not provide an identification argument.
 Moreover, their estimation procedure relies on multiple layers of kernel regression, each requiring the selection of multiple tuning parameters, along with numerical optimization of an integrated criterion function.
-This results in a computational burden that scales exponentially with the sample size.
+This results in a computational burden that scales up quickly with the sample size.
+An independently developed paper, \cite{pan2024locally}, employs a similar identification strategy but substantially differs from ours in terms of estimation.
+They employ \cite{robinson1988root}'s partialling-out estimator, in which the first-stage selection probability is estimated via a machine learning approach.
+They further augment their estimator by an orthogonalized moment and cross-fitting to guard against first-step bias, following \cite{chernozhukov2018double}'s Double/Debiased Machine Learning framework.
+Our sieve plug-in approach offers practitioners a more user-friendly alternative, implementable in R and Stata without specialized ML tooling.